Johnson's Chapel AME Church

-Johnson's Chapel AME Church is a historic church on E. High Street in Springfield, Kentucky.
-It was built in 1872 and added to the National Register in 1989.
+Johnson's Chapel AME Church, a historic church on E. High Street in Springfield, Kentucky, was built in 1872 and added to the National Register in 1989.

-It was built by church member and builder Wilse McElroy.
-The church congregation was formed before the Civil War.
+Church member and builder Wilse McElroy constructed the building for a congregation formed before the Civil War.
 The site was deemed significant "as an important example of late 19th c.
 Gothic architecture" and "as an important local black history site with important associations."

-The church building appears no longer to exist.
-The First Baptist Church of Springfield occupies its site.
+The original Johnson's Chapel AME Church building appears no longer to exist.
+The First Baptist Church of Springfield occupies its former site.